 |Pressure (psi)||Crosslink (sec)||Print Temp (°C)|

 We hope you found this protocol helpful for bioprinting hard tissues using PCL!
-Click here for more bioprinting protocols.
+Click here to learn how to prep and bioprint solubilized PCL, or click here for more bioprinting protocols.